FozzTexx/defoogi/README.md

 - [Open Watcom v2](https://openwatcom.org/) - C/C++ compiler for DOS and other targets
 - [z88dk](https://www.z88dk.org/) - Z80 C compiler

-(More assemblers, linkers, and disk tools are bundled - see the *.docker files for details.)
+(More assemblers, linkers, and disk tools are bundled - look in Dockerfiles for details.)

 ---